marekq/qualys-reporter/README.md

 	$ python qualys-get.py

 I've added the command to a cronjob so that new reports are automatically retrieved once they become available.
+From what I can tell, its possible to schedule report delivery only once a day, but the script will skip downloading any old reports it already has on disk so feel free to check multiple times per day.

+If your server needs to connect to the Internet using an (un)authenticated webproxy, you can manually add proxy details to the .qcrc file - an example configuration can be found [here](https://github.com/paragbaxi/qualysapi#example-config-file).

 Contact
 -------